aurelius0523/golang-learning/readme.md

     func Area() { } //exported

     func main() {
-        sum() //accessible within this go file, but not from other files Area() //accessible from other files
+        sum() //accessible within this go package, but not from other packages Area() //accessible from other files
     }
     ```